Photos clockwise from top left:

 Passo della Forcella, #3 Alpe Fuori and #2 Scanuppia (center).

 Italy is a bicycle climbing mecca, particularly the Italian Alps and Dolomites.
-Italy is the only country in the world with three climbs in the World Top 10.
+Italy has 2 Top 10 World Bike Climbs and 16 Top 100.

 #1 OF 10